 I’m sure you’ve heard people mention bad breath as an unfortunate side effect of going Keto.
 That, in and of itself, is a sign that something is not right with your gut.
 Bad breath stems from an unhealthy balance in gut bacteria.
 You should be weary of any diet that causes bad breath.
 Bad breath can also be attributed to added pressure on the liver.

 So What Diet Works Best for Hashimoto’s Disease?

 The best solution for Hashimoto’s Disease is a proper elimination diet of all inflammatory foods for a period of 30 days to several months.
 After that, reintroductions should be done in a controlled manner to pinpoint which foods trigger symptoms, all while giving your gut proper time to heal.
 Here is my short and no nonsense guide to the AutoImmune Protocol.

 Skype with Me

-Since writing about my experience with Hashimoto’s disease, close to 200,000 of you have read my articles related to the topic.
-Many have reached out to me for further information and general advice.
+Since writing about my experience with Hashimoto’s disease, over 300,000 of you have read my articles related to the topic.
+Many have reached out to me for further information and advice.
 It propelled me to pursue my certification in Integrative Health and Nutrition.
-If you would like help with autoimmune/chronic disease or to hear more about how I put Hashimoto’s into remission, which private labs to use if your doctor is not giving you joy, the best way to approach the AutoImmune Protocol elimination diet, my thoughts on doing intermittent fasting or the keto diet, fertility issues and the remedies I used, what to eat, which thyroid tests I thought were best or you just need to vent….
-I offer one to one Skype sessions.
-Send me an email at firstname.lastname@example.org and I’ll send you details.
+If you would like help with autoimmune/chronic disease or to hear more about how I put Hashimoto’s into remission, I offer one to one virtual sessions and programs.
+Here is the link to my one month recovery program on my new site, Integrative Thyroid, a site dedicated solely to thyroid and immune health.
+One Month Thyroid Recovery Program.